by Dr. Mark Wiley

 What’s more, headaches encompass physical, physiological and emotional dimensions.
 In short, they are complex structures that need a comprehensive approach to achieve their banishment.

 What were my migraines like?
-Life shattering and soul destroying.
+And her response was that it was life-shattering and soul-destroying.
 For instance, one fall day, as I walked along Philadelphia’s Schuylkill River, positive thoughts of the future filled my mind.
 Life was good.
 Twenty seconds later, during the onset of a migraine, I wanted to die.

 It struck from behind like a truck slamming into a wall.
 Pain seared through my head as effortlessly as a chainsaw glides through balsawood.
 My head felt like it was being crushed from the outside and pushed apart from the inside at the same time.
 At the same time, it was like someone was jamming a screwdriver into my right eye, and a rock was being wedged under the base of my skull.
 Shivers, cold sweats and shaky knees forced me to drop in pain, gasping for air.